 With demand so high, it looks like builders are finally getting interested in entry-level homes again.
 But those homes probably won’t start hitting the market until 2019.
 You’ll probably see them in the suburbs, where building costs are lower.

 Second, lots of single-family homes got turned into rentals.
 The 2008 housing crash feels like forever ago in some ways, but its impact is still very much with us.
 One thing that happened was that institutional investors swooped in like vultures.
 They bought undervalued and foreclosed homes and turned them into rentals.
 Reuters reports that nearly 20 percent of all homes priced under $300,000 that aren’t owner-occupied are now owned by corporations or companies.
 Kind of shocking, right?

 Strategy: Find a DIY opportunity

 Reach out to Habitat for Humanity, which partners with low- and moderate-income households that are up for rehabbing or building their own home, with a Habitat work team’s help.
 Or consider shopping for distressed properties (short sales, foreclosures, or bank-owned homes).
 They’re often fixer-uppers.
-Buying a distressed property can be risky, though, so try to work with a specialized real estate agent.
+Buying a distressed property can be risky, though, so don't try it without a specialized real estate agent by your side.